cybercongress/cybercongress/ecosystem/communities/urbit/urbit.md

 The proposal should and will include:
 - A short background story, explaining what is needed to be created, referencing to this post
-- A description of how cyber~Wrapper should look
+- A description of waht the cyber~Urbit app should look like
 - A resource guide (links to necessary documentation)
 - Contribution guidelines
 - The size of the proposed bounty